OpenSwitchNOS/openswitch-ops-docs/getting-started.md

 - [Working with OpenSwitch](#working-with-openswitch)
 - [Deploying an image](#deploying-an-image)

+## Setting up the environment

+- If you already followed the [Quick Start Guide](#quick-start), you can skip this step and move to [Introduction to the OpenSwitch build system](#introduction-to-the-openswitch-build-system) section
+- Follow the instructions in [Setting up a Linux machine for OpenSwitch Development](linux-setup) to install all the required packages before proceeding with this guide

 ## Cloning OpenSwitch
 The OpenSwitch source code is accessible in the [OpenSwitch Git Repository](https://git.openswitch.net/), where the source code is organized into several projects.
 If you plan to build OpenSwitch to create a software image, only the overarching [openswitch/ops-build](https://git.openswitch.net/cgit/openswitch/ops-build) project needs to be cloned.